 My advice to former students who are thinking of going back to their old school to speak to current students is to not be afraid to tell your story and show emotion.
 I showed a picture of my grandma and grandad at graduation and talked about how much it must have meant to them to see me graduating at university.
 It’s really powerful for young people to see an adult talking in an emotional way about being successful academically or professionally.
 It’s scary to do but the payoff when it works is so sensational that it’s worth putting yourself out there!

-Sign up here to volunteer at your old school.
+Sign up here to volunteer at your old school or college.